Narthecium

 Narthecium is a Eurasian and North American genus of herbaceous flowering plants.
 This genus was traditionally treated as belonging to the family Liliaceae, but the APG II system of 2003 placed it in the family Nartheciaceae.

 The global distribution of the genus is widely disjunct, with species in Europe, Southwest Asia, Japan, the East Coast of the United States, and the West Coast of the United States.
-Narthecium americanum is a candidate for listing under the federal Endangered Species Act in the United States.
+Narthecium americanum was a candidate for listing under the federal Endangered Species Act in the United States.